Scan-o-Matic/scanomatic/README.md

 * Regridding grid image can block the ui elements, also may not work if less than 4 images...
 * Adding meta-data to QC should trigger suggesting certain positions as Empty based on missing info in meta data.
 * QC be able to know what phenotypes been extracted and normed
+* Log parsing should be able to add non-formatted strings to current log item
+* Logs can be lost when swapping outputs
+* Be able to email logs.
+* Server should say if it reaches the power manager.